Nature-Wired/nature-backers-apex/README.md

 Verified sustainability projects exist within the Hedera Guardian ecosystem, but participation is largely limited to registries, issuers, and buyers.

-At the same time, corporate sponsors invest billions of dollars into sports partnerships and ESG initiatives.
-However, sustainability commitments are rarely visible to fans or the broader community during sporting events.
+At the same time, corporate sponsors invest billions of dollars into sports partnerships and sustainability initiatives.
+However, these commitments are rarely visible to fans during live events.

 This creates a gap between:

-- corporate sustainability budgets
+• corporate sustainability budgets
-- verified environmental projects
+• verified environmental projects
-- public participation and awareness
+• public participation and awareness

-There is an opportunity to transform women's sporting events into participatory sustainability experiences that engage communities while maintaining transparent proof of impact.
+There is currently no engagement layer connecting sports fans, sponsors, and verified sustainability initiatives during live sporting events.

 ## Solution

-Nature Backers introduces an engagement layer for women's sports sponsorships.
+Nature Backers introduces a fan engagement layer for women's sports sponsorships.
-Corporate sponsors can present sustainability projects to fans during live sporting events and allow them to participate in the allocation of funding.
+Corporate sponsors can present sustainability projects to fans during live sporting events and allow them to participate in directing sponsor-funded impact.

 Fans interact through a simple mobile experience that enables them to:
-- explore sustainability projects
+• explore sustainability projects
-- learn about environmental impact
+• learn about environmental impact
-- express interest in volunteering
+• express interest in volunteering
-- back a project during the game
+• back a project during the game

-Participation signals are aggregated and recorded on Hedera to provide transparent engagement records.
+Key game moments unlock portions of a sponsor sustainability pool, and fan participation determines how funding is ultimately allocated.

-At the end of the game, sponsor funding is allocated proportionally based on fan participation.
+Participation signals are recorded on the Hedera network to provide transparent engagement records.

 ## Apex Hackathon Demo Scenario